Snow White and the Huntsman: Sequel

 A sequel was planned, with director Rupert Sanders in talks to return.
-In August 2012, The Hollywood Reporter reported that the sequel was shelved in the aftermath of the scandal involving Sanders cheating on his wife with Stewart and that a spin-off film concentrating on the Huntsman was planned instead, which would not star Stewart.
+In August 2012, The Hollywood Reporter reported that the sequel was shelved in the aftermath of a scandal involving Sanders having an extramarital affair with Stewart and that a spin-off film concentrating on the Huntsman was planned instead, which would not star Stewart.
 Universal announced a few days later that they were not shelving the sequel.
 A 2012 report stated that Universal has authorized a sequel and Stewart was set to reprise her role, but without Sanders to return as the director due to the scandal.
 The script was written and production was set to begin in 2013.

 The film was originally scheduled for release in 2015.
 In September 2013, Chris Hemsworth stated he did not know anything about the sequel while speaking to E!.
 On June 4, 2014, Deadline reported that Frank Darabont, Gavin O'Connor and Andrés Muschietti were on the shortlist to direct the sequel.
 On June 26, 2014, Deadline reported that Darabont was in talks to direct the sequel.
 Originally Legendary Pictures was set to co-finance the film with Universal but dropped out and were replaced by Perfect World Pictures.
 On July 31, 2014, the project was described as a prequel titled The Huntsman scheduled for April 22, 2016, which would not star Stewart as Snow White.
 In January 2015, Darabont left the project as director, but the third leading role was set with Emily Blunt.
 It was later announced that Cedric Nicolas-Troyan would take over as the new director for the film.
 Nick Frost would return as Dwarf Nion and Jessica Chastain would star.
 On March 18, 2015, Rob Brydon, Alexandra Roach and Sheridan Smith were added to the cast as dwarves.
 TheWrap confirmed on May 7, 2015, that Sam Claflin would return as William in this sequel.

 It was later revealed that the film would feature Ravenna's sister, the Ice Queen, and would reveal the origins of the Huntsman, while also continuing the story of the first film.

 The film, which is both a prequel and a sequel, was released in 2016 as The Huntsman: Winter's War.